nekrassov01/mintab/README.md

 - Markdown table format
 - Backlog table format
-- Group rows based on first column value
+- Group rows based on previous field value
 - Color rows based on first column value
 - Ignore specified columns

 Notes
 -----

-- Only non-nested struct slices are accepted
+- Only non-nested struct slices are accepted (but byte slices are converted to strings)
 - Using reflect

 Usage